 With nurses, ambulance staff and paramedics all striking over pay and a shortage of staff in key areas such as nursing there are a lot of issues in this ultimately rewarding sector.

 What areas of healthcare can I work in?

 Employment opportunities can be grouped into:

-- allied health (e.g. physiotherapy, radiography, occupational therapy);
+- allied health (e.g. physiotherapy, radiography, and occupational therapy)

-- healthcare science (e.g. clinical engineering, biomedical science, pathology);
+- healthcare science (e.g. clinical engineering, biomedical science, and pathology)

-You could work in the National Health Service (NHS), private healthcare, voluntary or not-for-profit organisations in a range of settings including:
+You could work in the National Health Service (NHS), private healthcare or private/non-profit organisations in a range of settings including:

-- community healthcare (e.g. doctor's surgery, dental surgery, health clinic);
+- community healthcare (e.g. doctors' surgeries, dental surgeries, health clinics)

 - people's homes.